bitdabbler/tinycrypto/README.md

 ## One Approach

 When our service starts, we inject a "secret", and then immediately hash that secret to turn it into a valid encryption key, which we’ll call the `prime key`.
 We do **not** store the secret or the prime key in the code, or in the backend.
-And, we do **not** use the `prime key` to encrypt business.
+And, we do **not** use the `prime key` to encrypt business values.
 Instead, we generate a random key, our `working key`, that we use to encrypt and decrypt business values.

 Now, we need to store the `working key` in a configuration service or a data store, to make it available across sessions and across different instances of our service.
 We use the `prime key` to encrypt the `working key` before persisting it, and to decrypt it when an instance starts up.
 This which ensures that our `prime key` was never stored anywhere, and minimizes its presence in memory.